-- (a) - (i) any body of which you are a member or in a position of general control or management and to which you are appointed or nominated by your authority; - (ii) any body- - (aa) exercising functions of a public nature; - (bb) directed to charitable purposes; or - (cc) one of whose principal purposes includes the influence of public opinion or policy (including any political party or trade union), - of which you are a member or in a position of general control or management; - (iii) any employment or business carried on by you; - (iv) any person or body who employs or has appointed you;
+Details of any body of which you are a member or in a position of general control or management and to which you are appointed or nominated by the Council.

+(b) Membership, general control or management of bodies exercising public functions, charitable purposes or influencing public opinion or policy Details of any body exercising functions of a public nature, any body directed to charitable purposes or any body one of which principal purposes includes the influence of public opinion or policy (including any political p[arty or trade union), of which you are a member or in a position of general control or management.